ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

   <div  style="float: left;">
     <img src="images/solution58-vmware-solutions-getting-started-hidden/ibm-cloud.png"/>
   </div>
-  You can create rules to allow or deny traffic, this section creates a rule to allow traffic from the vcd network to the IBM Cloud private network with no additional restrictions.
+  You can create rules to allow or deny traffic, this section creates a rule to allow traffic from the VCD network to the IBM Cloud private network with no additional restrictions.
 This will all for your virtual machines to access other IBM Cloud services, such as AI, cloud databases, storage without going over the Internet.
   <div style="clear:both;"></div>

    ```terraform